itsacezon/naantala/README.md

 [![Build Status](https://travis-ci.org/itsacezon/naantala.svg?branch=master)](https://travis-ci.org/itsacezon/naantala)

-NOTE: Putting this small project on hold.
+**NOTE**: Putting this small project on hold.
 I'm trying to figure out which SMS API to use due to budget constraints.
 If you have ideas, feel free to ping me. 😇

 -----